kumrzz/sssm_gbce/README.md

 You have been assigned to build part of the core object model for a limited phase 1.

 This source code will -
-- For a given stock,
+- For a given stock:
     - calculate the dividend yield given any price as input
     - calculate the P/E Ratio given any price as input
     - record a trade, with timestamp, quantity of shares, buy or sell indicator and price